ibm-cloud-docs/openshift/openshift_observability_reference.md

 <dd>The Sysdig access key that you want to use for your configuration.
 This value is optional.
 If you do not specify this option, the latest access key is used for your configuration. </dd>

 <dt><code>--private-endpoint</code><dt>
 <dd>When you add this option to your command, the private service endpoint is used to connect to {{site.data.keyword.mon_full_notm}}.
-To use the private service endpoint, your cluster must be enabled for using private service endpoints.
-Red Hat OpenShift on IBM Cloud clusters that run version 4 do not support private service endpoints.
+To use the private service endpoint, your cluster must be enabled for using private service endpoints. {{site.data.keyword.openshiftlong_notm}} clusters that run version 4 do not support private service endpoints.
 You must use a cluster that runs version 3.11 to use this option. </dd>

 </dl>